pydata/xarray/doc/getting-started-guide/quick-overview.rst

     data.attrs["description"] = "A random variable created as an example." data.attrs["random_attribute"] = 123
     data.attrs
-    # you can add metadata to coordinates too
+    # you can add metadata to dimensions too
     data.x.attrs["units"] = "x units"